 Medical City Children’s Orthopedics and Spine Specialists will treat any and all musculoskeletal issues your child has.
 Please give us a call and make an appointment for your child to see one of our doctors or if you prefer an appointment to consult with our orthopedic team as a result of a problem that your child has with his or her bones or joints.
 If we discover that the child requires the attention of other specialists, we work with physicians who specialize in neurosurgery and developmental medicine.

 Sports Injury Experts

 We provide specialized care for fractures and other injuries that are sustained during sports.
-As such, our sport medicine experts can meet the needs of high school athletic teams across Arlington, Dallas, Frisco, and McKinney.
+As such, our sports medicine experts can meet the needs of high school athletic teams across the Dallas and Fort Worth Metroplex.

 Schedule an Appointment with our Pediatric Orthopedic Team

 While treating children, our pediatric orthopedic team may use many methods that involve observing the growth of the child, braces and splints, physical therapy, and surgery.
 In addition, our doctors may also collaborate with other orthopedic specialists to give our young patients the best care they deserve.
 In conclusion, our goal is to provide the finest treatment that will keep children running, jumping, swinging, and tumbling.